USDA Community Facility Loan and Grant Program for Solid Waste Infrastructure

 Want to Learn More?

-Jon-Michael Muise, USDA Rural Development Area Director, will be a guest speaker at NRRA's January 12, 2022 Member Operations Marketing (MOM) meeting, which will be held from 9 to 10:30 AM.
-NRRA member communities are encouraged to register to attend the meeting to learn more about the Community Facility Grant program.
+Jon-Michael Muise, USDA Rural Development Area Director, was a guest speaker at NRRA's January 12, 2022 Member Operations Marketing (MOM) meeting.